 • Harassment on the grounds of actual or perceived sexual orientation can include homophobic remarks or jokes (whether spoken, written or sent by email), offensive comments relating to a person’s sexuality, threats to disclose a person’s sexuality to others or offensive behaviour/abuse relating to HIV or AIDS status.

-• Harassment on the grounds of gender reassignment can include jokes, name calling, humiliation, exclusion or being singled out for different treatment.
+• Harassment on the grounds of gender reassignment can include jokes, name-calling, humiliation, exclusion or being singled out for different treatment.

 2 Bullying: The exercise of power over another person through persistent, negative acts or behaviour that undermines an individual, personally and/or professionally.
-Bullying can be threatening, insulting, abusive, disparaging or intimidating behaviour placing inappropriate pressure on the recipient which can affect self-confidence and self-esteem or has the effect of isolating or excluding them.
-Bullying can take the form of persistent shouting, sarcasm or derogatory remarks; it can be constant criticism, without constructive support, to assist a member of staff to address performance concerns; it may also include cyber bullying, i.e. using the internet and related technologies to harm another person in a deliberate, repeated and hostile manner
+Bullying can be threatening, insulting, abusive, disparaging or intimidating behaviour, placing inappropriate pressure on the recipient, which can affect self-confidence and self-esteem or has the effect of isolating or excluding them.
+Bullying can take the form of persistent shouting, sarcasm or derogatory remarks; it can be constant criticism, without constructive support, to assist a member of staff to address performance concerns; it may also include cyberbullying, i.e. using the internet and related technologies to harm another person in a deliberate, repeated and hostile manner.

-The distinction between good management and bullying is that, whilst the former is intended to support and develop potential and to promote desired work performance, the latter is intended to hurt, intimidate and undermine the individual.
+The distinction between good management and bullying is that, whilst the former is intended to support and develop potential and to promote desired work performance, the latter is designed to hurt, intimidate and undermine the individual.

 Appendix B